froeschel/azure-notes/notes.md

 ## Compute Solution

 ### IAAS
+* VMs of generation 1 support disk encryption.
+Generation 2 has no support for disk encryption.
+Fixed disk is required.
 * Update-AzVM: Updating the state of a VM.
 E.g. with a an IdentityId [Update-AzVM - IdentityId].
 This sets the number of identities.
 * `az vm identity assign` to assign an identity that has been created with `az identity create`
 * Configure remote access on Windows: Use the portal to get the RDP connection.